cksystemsteaching/selfie/book.md

 `addi t0,zero,-42`

 In this case, `-42` is encoded in two's complement.
 So, where is the catch?
 Well, we can only use immediate values with `addi` that fit into 12 bits including the sign bit.
+In other words, `imm` can only be a signed integer value between -2^11^ and 2^11^-1.
+Now you know why you had to go through the information chapter and two's complement in particular.

+There is one important detail that we should mention.
+How does the CPU add a signed 12-bit integer to a 64-bit integer in a register, even if that register just contains 0?
+Prior to addition, the CPU *sign-extends* `imm` from 12 to 64 bits.
+If the sign bit, that is, bit 11 of `imm` is 0, then all bits from 12 to 63 are *reset*, that is, set to 0.
+If the sign bit is 1, then all bits from 12 to 63 are *set*, that is, set to 1.
+Thus the sign-extended version of `imm` is a signed 64-bit integer that encodes exactly the same value as `imm` encodes in 12 bits.
+That's it!

-Why are these values called immediate anyway?
+Ok, but why is the `imm` value called immediate anyway?

 TODO: complete `addi` story and then move on to `lui`.